mikro-orm/mikro-orm/docs/docs/logging.md

 ## Disabling colored output

-To disable colored output, we can use multiple environment variables:
+To disable colored output, you can use multiple environment variables:

 - `NO_COLOR`
 - `MIKRO_ORM_NO_COLOR`